codenewhaven/pathways-workshop/README.md

 ## 3. Publishing the Website

-Then, **open the GitHub application**.
-We can find the application either on the Desktop or by hitting the Windows key (between Ctrl and Alt on your keyboard) and typing in "github" followed by hitting the `Enter` key.
-Once you've opened the application, go ahead and sign in using the account you've just created.

 Now, we want to create a **repository** on our computer to hold our web page.
 To do this, click on the `+` sign in the upper left-hand corner of the window.
 In the name field, enter `<your-username>.github.io` where `<your-username>` is the username for the GitHub account you've just created.
 Once you've entered the repository name, hit the `Enter` key or click "Create repository".